Indiana Coronavirus Updates

 COLUMBIA CITY, IN

-According to the Indiana State Department of Health, there are 313 new positive cases reported as between April 9 to April 13 with all together 8, 527 positive cases in the state of Indiana.
-Between March 15 to April 13, over 37 deaths were reported with a total of 387 deaths in the state of Indiana.
-1,502 new tests have been used between March 19 to April 13 with 46, 017 tested positive throughout the state.
+According to the Indiana State Department of Health, there are 41 new deaths due to the COVID-19 virus.
+These death have been documented between April 2 to April 15 reaching a total of 477 deaths in the state of Indiana.
+There are 611 new positive cases that have been documented between April 13 to April 15 with a total of 9,542 cases total.
+There have been 2,735 new test utilized between March 17 and April 15 with a total of 51,115 people tested.

 Category: